AdaCore/learn/content/courses/advanced-ada/chapters/numerics.rst

 Operations on modular types
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Modular types are particularly useful for bit manipulation.
-For example, you
+For example, we
 can use the :ada:`and`, :ada:`or` and :ada:`xor` operators for modular types.

-Also, you can perform bit-shifting by multiplying or dividing a modular object
+Also, we can perform bit-shifting by multiplying or dividing a modular object
 with a power of two.
 For example, if :ada:`M` is a variable of modular type,
 then :ada:`M := M * 2 ** 3;` shifts the bits to the left by three bits.
 Likewise, :ada:`M := M / 2 ** 3` shifts the bits to the right.
 Note that the